Quad4-Software/Ren-Browser/README.md

 A modern browser for Reticulum Network using Reticulum-Go and Micron-Parser-Go.

-This project is under heavy active development and may be unstable on some platformas until v1.0
+> [!WARNING]
+> This project is still alpha level software and being actively developed.

 ## Features